Legal-DAO/Consensus-Referendum-on-Crypto-Privacy/Draft of Voting Questions.md

 Based upon the above, while it seems feasible to maintain privacy protection/service tools through  the  "consensus" of DAO members, DAO's  legal compliance issues have to be considered.

 Firstly, major Web3 jurisdictions do not explicitly recognize the DAO as a legal entity, which leaves  DAOs in an ambiguous and awkward position.
 For example, Tornado Cash, a virtual currency mixer that operates on the Ethereum blockchain and indiscriminately facilitates anonymous transactions by obfuscating their origin, destination, and counterparties, with no attempt to determine their origin., was sanctioned by the OFAC for assisting criminals which are a threat to U.S. national security.
-Tornado Cash is a on-chain smart contract instead of a legal entity, it is denied access to OFAC for sanctions relief.
-In addition, it is unable to meet its KYC, anti-money laundering AML compliance obligations under FinCEN and the U.S. Bank Secrecy Act as a on-chain smart contract.
+Tornado Cash is an on-chain smart contract instead of a legal entity, it is denied access to OFAC for sanctions relief.
+In addition, it is unable to meet its KYC, anti-money laundering AML compliance obligations under FinCEN and the U.S. Bank Secrecy Act as an on-chain smart contract.

 Secondly, DAO members may be jointly and severally liable for DAO's behaviors, which may limit members' participation in DAO governance.
 We can find the case CFTC v.
 Ooki DAO in this regard.
 However, corporate legal entities rarely require their shareholders to bear joint liability.